joe-aswonvos/ci-bootstrap-individual-project/README.md

 - Using Bootstrap, construct responsive sections to hold the information, utilising a variety of methods.
 - Utilising available tools, populate these sections with relevant information.
 - Ensure detail is available to users through pop-up or similar functionality.

+AI - As a user, I should be able to navigate through logically ordered content sections to enhance my understanding of critical thinking concepts.

 ---

 ### Should Have